 German Mezzo-soprano Marie Henriette Reinhold was born in Leipzig.
-She completed a Bachelor’s Degree in Musicology, and in 2011 began her vocal studies with Professor Elvira Dreßen at the Hochschule für Musik und Theater “Felix Mendelssohn-Bartholdy” Leipzig, where she is now in the Meisterklasse.
+She completed a Bachelor’s Degree in Musicology, and in 2011 began her vocal studies with Professor Elvira Dreßen at the Hochschule für Musik und Theater “Felix Mendelssohn-Bartholdy” Leipzig, which she passed with distinction in 2020.

 Marie Henriette Reinhold is in great demand as a soloist across Germany and abroad.
 She has appeared as a soloist with the Orchestre des Champs-Élysées, the Collegium Vocale Gent, the Batzdorfer Hofkapelle, the Münchener Bach-chor, the Concerto Köln, the GewandhausorchesterLeipzig, the Staatskapelle Halle, the Bamberger Symphoniker, the baroque ensemble "Il Giardino Armonico", the Kölner Kammerorchester, the Gaechinger Cantorey, the Windsbacher Knabenchor, the baroque orchestra “La Scintilla”, the Zürcher Sing-Akademie, and the Kammerchor Stuttgart.

 She has sung under the baton of many renowned conductors, such as Thomaskantor Gotthold Schwarz, Hans-Christoph Rademann, Christoph Gedschold, Dima Slobodeniouk, Florian Helgath, Frieder Bernius, Philipp Herreweghe and Herbert Blomstedt.